nmoroze/tclint/docs/configuration.md

 indent = 2
 # maximum allowed line length. defaults to 80.
 line-length = 100
+# maximum allowed number of consecutive blank lines. defaults to 2.
+max-blank-lines = 1
 # whether to allow values of set blocks to be aligned. defaults to false.
 allow-aligned-sets = true
 ```